tdrussell/diffusion-pipe/docs/supported_models.md

 ```

 ckpt_path needs to point to a clone of https://huggingface.co/meituan-longcat/LongCat-Video

-see examples/longcat.toml for an example pipeline
+see examples/longcat.toml for an example pipeline that runs on 24gb vram (for a image only 512p dataset).
+Adjust block swapping and batch size as needed.

 LongCat-Video LoRAs are saved in ComfyUI format (`diffusion_model.*` keys)